Cytlan/pgr103/cheet_sheet.md

 PGR103 Cheat Sheet
 ==================

-This is a cheet cheat for Java programming.
+This is a cheat sheet for Java programming.
 It's in no particular order, but I try to keep the simplest concepts closer to the top.

 It's meant to be used as a quick "how did I do that again?" reference.